Try IrisGPT for free on your own data

 • Best practice: Have at least three months of service alert information.

-A key point to note: While integrating into CRM systems is obvious and low-hanging fruit, integrating Engineering bugs and Service Alerts should be an equal priority, as the most accurate institutional product knowledge often lies with engineering and DevOps teams.
+A key point to note: While integrating into CRM systems is obvious and low-hanging fruit, integrating Engineering bugs and Service Alerts should be an equal priority, as the most accurate institutional product knowledge base often lies with engineering and DevOps teams.

 Step 2: AUTOMATE - Identifying what to automate